While you don’t have to be the most organised person to be a writer, I swear that it is DOES help to be able to manage your time efficiently.

 Schedule time in your diary to write, let people know this is your writing time and switch the phone off.
 Stick to the time if you can.
 Maybe put a notice on your door stating you are writing and not to be disturbed.

 With this in mind, remember to be flexible.
-Plan your time yes, organise your chores and keep aware of what’s going on but be flexible enough to change it if needs be.
+Plan your time yes, organise your chores and keep aware of what’s going on but be flexible enough to change it if necessary.